Our members mainly come from the Old Town, Eastcott, Okus, Lawns, Kingshill and Wichelstowe areas of Swindon. They

-Subject to space being available, a young person typically joins the Scout Group during the three months leading up to their sixth birthday.
+Subject to space being available, a young person typically joins the Scout Group around their sixth birthday.
 Their first two years with us are in the Beaver Scout section, where they enjoy making friends, playing games, experiencing adventures and going on trips and short camps – these take place on regular weekly meetings and at occasional weekends.
 We have Beaver colonies meeting on Mondays (two colonies), Thursdays (one colony) and Fridays (two colonies).

 When aged 10.5, each young person moves to the Scout Troop.
 Scouts take part in a huge range of activities.
 A key part of the Scouting programme is outdoor adventure, and Scouts learn a huge range of skills including camping, cooking, bushcraft and teamwork.

 Our Scouts take part in an active programme of camps and trips, usually with at least three camps per year:

 - Camps where we spend a weekend learning camping skills and experiencing new activities.

-- Survival camps, where Scouts experience a weekend sleeping in hammocks with limited facilities (12th Swindon has its own plot of woodland for this, just outside Swindon).
+- Survival camps, where Scouts experience a weekend sleeping in hammocks or under tarpaulins with limited facilities (12th Swindon has its own plot of woodland for this, just outside Swindon).

 - Summer camps, usually around one week long, for many this is the highight of the Scouting year.
-This camp could be held in the UK (e.g. 2014 – Kidderminster) or abroad (e.g. 2015 – Holland).
+This camp could be held in the UK or abroad (a group from Old Town recently camped in Holland).

 - District camps, where we join together with other local scout groups to all camp together for a weekend of activities.

 12th Swindon is an Air Scout Group.
 Whilst their focus is on outdoor adventure, like all scout groups, some time is also dedicated to aviation activities.
 This allows the older Scouts at 12th Swindon to try their hand at gliding, and the group also runs an annual ‘air camp’ for young people to experience spending a weekend on an airfield and up in the air.